Pangolin Photo Safaris Covid-19 Protocol

 Check in at The Pangolin Chobe Hotel

-We are working towards a contactless check-in process whereby guests can do so using their own cell phone or tablets on our free Wi-Fi.
+We have a contactless check-in process whereby guests can do so using their own cell phone or tablets on our free Wi-Fi.
 This should be very quick to do.
 If you need assistance then there will be one tablet, which has been thoroughly disinfected, for you to use.

 Upon arrival at the hotel, your temperature will be taken by a member of staff.